Plasmonic metamaterial time crystal: Model

 \section{Model}

-We attribute the temporal modulations of the surface plasmon cavity resonance to dynamical variations in the carriers’ effective mass \( m^*(\tau)\) and kinetic inductance associated with non-parabolic conduction bands in small band-gap semiconductors \cite{Houver_2019, Soranzio_2024}: \( m^*(\tau) = m^*_0 + \delta m^*(\tau) \), where \(m^*_0\) corresponds to the carriers' rest effective mass.
-Under periodic driving at frequency \( \omega_\mathrm{d} \), the electrons' momentum $p(\tau)$ oscillates as \( p(\tau) = p_0 \cos(\omega_\mathrm{d} \tau) \).
+We attribute the temporal modulations of the surface plasmon cavity resonance to dynamical variations in its kinetic inductance through the carriers’ effective mass $m^*(\tau)$, which we write $ m^*(\tau) = m_0^* + \delta m^*(\tau)$, where $m_0^*$ denotes the carriers' rest effective mass.
+Such variations are known to arise from non-parabolic conduction bands in narrow band-gap semiconductors \cite{Houver_2019, Soranzio_2024} and have also been discussed in the context epsilon-near-zero plasmonic materials operating at optical frequencies \cite{Khurgin_2020}. \\ Under periodic driving at frequency \( \omega_\mathrm{d} \), the electrons' momentum $p(\tau)$ oscillates as \( p(\tau) = p_0 \cos(\omega_\mathrm{d} \tau) \).
 For a non-parabolic and isotropic conduction band given by the Kane model \cite{Kane_1957}, this results in effective mass modulations at twice the drive frequency:

 where \( \alpha \) accounts for the deviation from a purely parabolic band dispersion ($\alpha>0$ here, see methods).
 The resulting oscillation of the plasmonic cavity resonance can be qualitatively understood as follows.
 Using an LC-resonator model for the surface plasmonic cavity, the resonance frequency is given by \( \omega_\mathrm{c} = \frac{1}{\sqrt{LC}}, \) where \( L \) and \( C \) are the inductance and capacitance of the mode, respectively.
 For surface plasmons, the inductance \( L=L_G+L_K \) includes contributions from both a geometric inductance \( L_G \), arising from retardation effects, and a kinetic inductance \( L_K \propto \frac{m^*}{ne^2} \), which represents part of the mode energy that is stored into the kinetic energy of the carriers (with \( n \) the carrier density and \( e \) the charge) \cite{Staffaroni_2012}.
 The kinetic inductance can be separated into an equilibrium and a time-varying part: \( L_K = L_K^0 + \delta L_K(\tau) \).
 Rigorously, it can be shown that \( \delta L_K(\tau)/L_K^0 = \beta \delta m^*(\tau)/m^*_0 \) where the time-independent parameter $0\leq\beta\leq1$ reaches unity only in the case of negligible geometric inductance and is lower otherwise (see methods and supplementary material).
 The resulting modulation of the resonance frequency is: